smk2295/smk2295.github.io/_pages/about.md

   more_info: >

 news: true # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

 Hi!
-I’m a first-year M.S. student in Artificial Intelligence at POSTECH, advised by Prof. Namhoon Lee.
+I’m a first-year M.S. student in Artificial Intelligence at <a href = "https://postech.ac.kr/"> POSTECH</a>, advised by Prof. <a href="http://namhoonlee.github.io">Namhoon Lee</a>.

 My dream is to create a world where everyone can easily and effortlessly use ML and DL in their daily lives.